What Makes a Telehealth Platform HIPAA Compliant?

 Yes, provided they operate under a signed BAA and implement the required technical and administrative safeguards.
 AI tools that access, process, or store PHI are classified as Business Associates and must meet the same compliance obligations as any other vendor in the technology stack.

-No. A HIPAA-capable platform provides the technical foundation, but compliance depends on how the organisation configures, governs, and operates the system.
+No. A HIPAA-capable platform provides the technical foundation, but compliance depends on how the organization configures, governs, and operates the system.
 Workforce training, documented policies, risk assessments, and signed BAAs are all required regardless of the platform used.